 © 2011-2018 by Zack Smith.
 All rights reserved.

-- Apple's Macintosh is less commonly a target of hacking attacks and exploits than is Windows, but delinquents and professional criminals are increasingly taking an interest in the Mac and macOS.
+- Apple's Macintosh OS may be less commonly a target of hacking attacks and exploits than is Windows or Android, but delinquents and professional criminals are increasingly taking an interest in the Mac and macOS.
 What follows is a list of tips that I have devised to explain how you might make your Mac more secure.
 This is not a complete list and I cannot provide any guarantee or warranty on this advise.
 Use it at your own risk.
 In the end, protecting your computer is your own responsibility.

 My computer security rules: